 But that’s just way too long, isn’t it?

-Besides, I don’t think bloggers need to be an exceptional writer to be successful.
+Besides, I don’t think bloggers need to be exceptional writers to be successful.

 “Show your writing to others”

-I see the merits of showing your writing to others.
+I see the merit in showing your writing to others.

 Showing your writing to others is an excellent way to measure your performance objectively.